By: Jeremy Neisser

 Regular socks are not designed with a high-end material that helps reduce friction and sweat.
 The regular socks also are not designed to fit your feet snugly like running socks.

 Most running socks are designed to help reduce friction because of the thickness and material.
-We detailed how to prevent blisters from running in this article and the 5 blister-preventing socks that I have worn and recommend with detailed descriptions here.

 #3.
 Injury Prevention